-The computer does not use battery power when the computer is connected to external power with an approved AC adapter or an optional docking device or expansion product.
+The computer does not use battery power when the computer is connected to external power with an HP AC adapter, an AC adapter with the power rating specified on the product label, or an optional docking device or expansion product.

-- ▲ WARNING!
-To reduce potential safety issues, use only the AC adapter provided with the computer, a replacement AC adapter provided by HP, or a compatible AC adapter purchased from HP. - MARNING!
+- M WARNING!
+To reduce potential safety issues, HP recommends using only HP-branded AC adapters. - MARNING!
 Do not charge the computer battery while you are aboard aircraft.